Dharma (character): Fictional character biography

-Milestone Forever

-The truth of Dharma's action are shown.
-It is revealed that he was responsible for the Big Bang, hoping to create powerful beings capable of preventing a fast approaching apocalypse whose cause he could not determine.
-When his last two prospects (Hardware and Static), fail to meet his expectations, he turns to the only course he believes is left open to him, awakening and harnessing the powers of the god-like being called Rift.
-The very act of absorbing the being's powers causes widespread destruction to the universe, destroying the Dakotaverse.
-Thus the cause of the apocalypse he foresaw was his own attempts to stop it, although not all is lost, as his new powers will allow him the opportunity to bring about his universe's rebirth.
-The effects of Darkseid's death during Final Crisis of a neighboring universe gives the chance to merge the remnants of the Dakotaverse into the DC Universe, retroactively combining their histories, and giving the Milestone characters the chance to live anew.
-Officially only Icon, Superman, and Dharma himself even recall Rift and know the truth of Milestone's existence.
-Dharma is currently concentrating on keeping the worlds merged.
-This, according to Dharma, could take months or even years before it is permanent.
+It is later revealed that Dharma orchestrated the Big Bang to create powerful beings capable of preventing an approaching apocalypse whose cause he could not determine.
+When his last two prospects (Hardware and Static) fail to meet his expectations, he turns to the only course he believes is left open to him, awakening and harnessing the powers of the god-like being Rift.
+The act of absorbing Rift's powers destroys the universe, making Dharma the cause of the apocalypse he foresaw.
+The effects of Darkseid's death during Final Crisis allow Dharma to merge the remnants of the Dakotaverse into the DC Universe, retroactively combining their histories.

 Powers and abilities

 Dharma possesses incredibly powerful precognitive abilities.
 When he touches a personal object, Dharma can see all events that occur in its past and future.
 This ability extends as far as the entire Earth itself or something as small as a bead.
 Not only can he see an object's future, he can see his own and his universe's future.
 This power extends to the object's past as well.
 Hence, any place it has been or anything that has been done to it is clear to Dharma.
 When he focuses his psychometric on a certain person he can not only see their future and past but also understand and therefore manipulate their abilities.
-Dharma is completely blind, but compensates by using his powers to guide him.
+Dharma is blind, but compensates by using his powers to guide him.

 Dharma has been able to see the beginning of the universe and all that goes on in the present.
-At a certain point in the future (its "end"), he sees only destruction of his universe.
+At a certain point in the future (its "end"), he sees only the destruction of his universe.
 This blind spot prevents Dharma from seeing what role he will play or what outcome happens after the destruction.

-After absorbing Rift's powers Dharma gained the ability to alter reality and bend dimensions.
+After absorbing Rift's powers, Dharma gains the ability to alter reality and bend dimensions.
 At one point, in the original Milestone world, he absorbed his sisters known as Plus.
 This gave him the ability to control a living energy field that could be used for offensive as well as defensive purposes.
-It is unclear whether that power transferred over in the merge.